 The Plan is attached at Appendix One to this Report.
 Budget savings proposals identified for the period 2020-21 to 2023-24 are attached at Appendix Two to this Report.
 Appendix Two also compares the level of savings proposals identified to the Plan budget savings targets, both in summary and by department, and on an annual and cumulative basis, with savings shortfalls and surpluses highlighted.
 A summary of the RAG status of savings proposals identified, by year, for each department, is also included by Plan year.

-The Plan will next be reviewed and incorporated in a Report to Council in October 2019 and then in the Revenue Budget 2020-21 Cabinet Report in January 2020.
+The Plan will next be reviewed and incorporated in the Revenue Budget 2020-21 Cabinet Report in January 2020.

 3 Financial Considerations

 As set out above.